-The failure to attract or retain partners, senior management, legal talent and other key personnel could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.
+2. The failure to attract or retain partners, senior management, legal talent and other key personnel could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.

 As a legal business, the Group relies on its partners and senior management in the locations in which it operates.
 The Group's ability to attract, retain and develop key people and, in particular, partners and senior management is dependent on a number of factors, including prevailing market conditions, the Group's values, culture and working environment, and its ability to offer competitive compensation packages.
-Moreover, while the Company believes that, in the event of Admission, its compensation model, including share incentive plans and equity incentives via discretionary trusts established for the benefit of partner and employees across the Group, should assist with the retention and recruitment of talent, including current and prospective partners, other fee earners and other key personnel, the compensation model remains relatively untested and it may not work as effectively as expected, or it may prove to be unattractive.
-The Group's partners are typically self-employed and subject to a six-month notice period under the terms of the DWF Law LLP Constitutional Deed and the DWF LLP Constitutional Deed, as defined below (together the "Constitutional Deeds" and each, a "Constitutional Deed").
+Moreover, while the Company believes that its compensation model following Admission, including share incentive plans and equity incentives via discretionary trusts established for the benefit of partner and employees across the Group, should assist with the retention and recruitment of talent, including current and prospective partners, other fee earners and other key personnel, the compensation model remains relatively untested and it may not work as effectively as expected, or it may prove to be unattractive.
+For example, as a significant part of the partners' remuneration is tied to their ownership of shares and associated dividends, if the price of Ordinary Shares were to materially decrease, which would decrease the value of a partner's shareholdings, or if the Group were to materially decrease or not pay a dividend, it could lead to a number of partners departing from the Group.

+The Group's partners are typically self-employed and subject to a six-month notice period under the terms of the DWF Law LLP Constitutional Deed and the DWF LLP Constitutional Deed; as defined below (together the "Constitutional Deeds" and each, a "Constitutional Deed") .
 The market for partners, other fee earners and senior management is highly competitive; when and if any of DWF's people retire, join an existing competitor, form a competing business or otherwise leave the Group, this has in the past and could in the future adversely affect the Group's relationships with clients and result in the loss of business to its competitors, as well as the departure of further key personnel that may choose to follow the departing partner.
 There is no guarantee that the Group's current arrangements with its partners, other fee earners and senior management, including the restrictions on competing with the Group that are contained in the DWF Law LLP Constitutional Deed and the DWF LLP Constitutional Deed with its partners and senior management, provide sufficient incentives or protections to prevent them from leaving the Group.
+Furthermore, while partners' post-tax cash realised at IPO is subject to a clawback arrangement if they resign within two years of Admission, the clawback period will end on 15 March 2021, and, despite a longer term lock-up with respect to their retained shareholdings, there could be an increased risk of a departure of partners at that time.
 The departure of a significant number of partners, other fee earners or senior management could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.

-The Group operates in a highly competitive environment and if it is not successful in anticipating and responding to competitive change, client preferences and needs or industry trends in a timely and cost-effective manner, it could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.
+3. The Group operates in a highly competitive environment and if it is not successful in anticipating and responding to competitive change, client preferences and needs or industry trends in a timely and cost-effective manner, it could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.